 Unless you raise your own or have access to an inexpensive meat source, buying meat is expensive.
 Buying sustainable meat is even more expensive.
 If you’re a meat loving household (as mine is) Meatless Monday is a good inspiration and offers up a variety of meatless recipes.

-This hearty sweet potato curry doesn’t rely on meat and it’s budget-friendly way to eat more healthy food.
+This hearty sweet potato curry doesn’t rely on meat and it’s budget-friendly.
 It’s easy to make, too.
 This zucchini lasagna is vegetarian and uses garden fresh produce.
 And when you do have meat on the menu, learn how to make it stretch.

 They’re filling and cheap.
 Homemade chili and refried beans are an inexpensive meal option, as are these homemade baked beans.
 If you’ve been buying canned versions of these, switching to homemade allows you to avoid the BPA that comes from the lining of the cans and you’ll be pleasantly surprised at the savings.

-And that, my friends, is gold when you’re eating healthy on a budget.
+And that, my friends, is gold when you’re on a budget.